 Visitors to the Intrepid can climb aboard a British Airways Concorde, the supersonic jet that carried VIPs across the Atlantic at record speeds.

 • Try to visit the Flight Deck either early or late in the day.
-Its steel and gets very hot, especially midday in summer.
+It’s reinforced with steel and gets very hot, especially midday in summer.

 • Be aware that there’s sometimes a line for the Growler, and it takes a while to get through.
 Budget your time so you get your chance.